eddmann/eddmann.github.io/_posts/2014/2014-03-05-depth-first-search-and-breadth-first-search-in-python.md

 Consisting of vertices (nodes) and the edges (optionally directed or weighted) that connect them, the data structure is effectively able to represent and solve many problem domains.
 One of the most popular areas of algorithm design within this space is the problem of checking for the existence of, or the (shortest) path between, two or more vertices in the graph. <!--more-->
 Properties such as edge weighting and direction are two factors that the algorithm designer can take into consideration.
-In this post I will be exploring two of the simpler available algorithms, Depth-First and Breadth-First search, to achieve the goals highlighted below:
+In this post I will be exploring two of the simpler available algorithms, depth-first and breadth-first search, to achieve the goals highlighted below:

 - Find all vertices in a subject vertex's [connected component](<http://en.wikipedia.org/wiki/Connected_component_(graph_theory)>).
 - Return all available paths between two vertices.